/*

 /**

-* Tests if the interior of the Shape
+* Tests if the interior of the Shape intersects the

-* interior of a specified Rectangle2D
+* interior of a specified Rectangle2D.

-* This method might conservatively return true
+* This method might conservatively return true when:

-* Rectangle2D
+* Rectangle2D and the

-* Shape
+* Shape intersect, but

-* true
+* true even

-* though the Rectangle2D
+* though the Rectangle2D does not intersect the

-* Shape
+* Shape.

 * @param r the specified Rectangle2D

-if the interior of the Shape
+* @return true if the interior of the Shape and

 * the interior of the specified Rectangle2D